AlibabaCloudDocs/dts/intl.en-US/Introduction/FAQ.md

 DTS supports data transmission between various data sources, such as relational database management systems \(RDBMS\), NoSQL databases, and online analytical processing \(OLAP\) databases.
 For more information, see [Supported sources and targets](/intl.en-US/Introduction/Supported sources and targets.md).

 **Note:** DTS also supports data migration and synchronization between databases that are provided by third-party cloud vendors.
-For more information, see [Data migration procedure list](/intl.en-US/Data Migration/Data migration procedure list.md).
+For more information, see [Overview of data migration scenarios](/intl.en-US/Data Migration/Overview of data migration scenarios.md).

 ## What are the differences between incremental data migration and data synchronization?